-Speechwriters can spend much of their time staring at blank Microsoft Word documents trying to capture the voice of their speaker to help them sound credible, authentic, and inspiring.
+Speechwriters can spend much of their time staring at blank Microsoft Word documents trying to capture the voice of their speaker to help them sound credible, authentic, and inspirational.
 Whether it’s finding a memorable quote, a compelling anecdote, or selecting the right call to action, every syllable matters when pulling together a powerful speech.
 However, if scribes don’t understand their audiences before they begin writing, all their literary magic might be wasted.
-Without knowing the crowd, speechwriters risk their speakers coming across as boring, tone-deaf, or even worse, offensive.
+Without knowing the crowd, speechwriters risk their speakers coming across as boring, out of touch, or even worse, offensive.

 Gene Zelazny, Director of Visual Communications at McKinsey once said, “designing a presentation without defining the audience is like addressing a love letter: To Whom It May Concern.”
 Zelazny is not a speechwriter, but he’s on to something.
 Like any presentation, the most effective speeches are ones that define and analyze the audience before remarks are written.